Zhangjiagang Jiangsu, China Travel Guide

 Extreme heat/humidity in summer.
 Cold, damp winters.

 Plum Rain Season (Meiyu) typically in mid-June to early July brings persistent, heavy rainfall and very high humidity.
-Pack appropriate rain gear and waterproof footwear.
+Pack appropriate rain supplies and waterproof footwear.
 Typhoons can impact Jiangsu Province in late summer and early fall (August-September), bringing strong winds, very heavy rain, and localized flooding.
 Monitor weather forecasts closely.
-Summer heatwaves can exceed 38°C (100°F), summoning careful hydration and avoiding midday sun.
+Heatwaves in the summer can exceed 38°C (100°F), summoning careful hydration and avoiding the sun in the middle of the day.
 Winters may drop below freezing, making warm, layered clothing a must.

 If visiting during a major Chinese public holiday (Labor Day during The month of may, Independence Day during The month of october), book flights and accommodation well in advance.
 Expect crowds and higher prices during these periods.

 Check the weather for the area regularly for detailed planning.
-Helps in packing and daily activity scheduling.
+Assists with getting your bags ready and daily activity scheduling.

 Maintain flexibility in your plans, especially during plum rain or typhoon season.
 Allows for quick adjustments to indoor activities.